Authing/docs/docs/en/reference/sdk-for-android/social/facebook.md

 });
 ```

-- #### Log in to the authorization class using FaceBook
+- #### Log in to the authorization class using Facebook
-  If you don't want to use our built-in buttons and want to implement the UI entirely yourself, you can call the FaceBook class authorization function inside the button click event, which integrates the business logic to pull up the FaceBook authorization login:
+  If you don't want to use our built-in buttons and want to implement the UI entirely yourself, you can call the `FaceBook` class authorization function inside the button click event, which integrates the business logic to pull up the FaceBook authorization login:

 ```java
 FaceBook faceBook = FaceBook.getInstance();